seonman/HarmanDeveloperDocs/docs/index.rst

 .. note::

+    This documentation is about Harman Kardon WirelessHD SDK.
+You can download the SDK at `Harman Developer web site<http://developer.harman.com>`__.

 	This documentation is a work in progress.
 Bear with us as we fill in some of the gaps, add clarifications, and expand out the content.
-It may mean that bookmarks break as we iterate and continually improve our documentation.

 We appreciate your understanding and patience as we work to improve our developer experience!

-Welcome to the SmartThings developer documentation.
-Here you will find information about creating for the SmartThings platform.
+Welcome to the Harman developer documentation.
+Here you will find information about creating your app using HKWirelessHD SDK.

 This documentation is organized into a few different sections:

 `SDK Overview`_
-    This chapter discusses some of the core SmartThings concepts, architecture, and includes a brief tour of the IDE.
-It also introduces the SmartThings programming language - Groovy.
+    This chatper is the overview of HKWirelessHD SDK and the SDK apps based on the SDK.

 `Getting Started (iOS)`_
-    Get up and running quickly with the SmartThings platform.
-Start here if this is your first time developing for SmartThings.
+    This chatper describes how you can quickly get started with the HKWirelessHD SDK.
+Just follow the instruction to setup your Xcode project files, and learn about the APIs.

 .. _SDK Overview: sdk-overview.html